 Data visualization developer

 I'm a journalist who codes and designs.
-I currently do so as a data visualization developer at Reuters Graphics.
+I currently work as a data visualization developer at Reuters Graphics.
 Scroll to see some of my work 👇

 Some projects I’ve done recently: